 This website is provided by Armstrong Teasdale LLP, a Missouri-registered limited liability partnership organized under the laws of the State of Missouri, USA.

 The London office of Armstrong Teasdale LLP is operated by Armstrong Teasdale Limited, a private limited company registered in England and Wales (Registration No. 08879988), and is authorized and regulated by the Solicitors Regulation Authority (SRA No. 657002).
-The registered office of Armstrong Teasdale Limited is 200 Strand, London WC2R 1DJ.
+The registered office of Armstrong Teasdale Limited is 38-43 Lincoln’s Inn Fields, London WC2A 3PE.
 The SRA Standards and Regulations (2019) can be viewed here.

 We define “Partner”:

-- in relation to Armstrong Teasdale Limited, as someone who is a director and/or senior employee of the company.
+- in relation to Armstrong Teasdale Limited, as someone who is a director and/or senior employee of the company; and

 Armstrong Teasdale LLP and its subsidiaries are referred to herein as the “Firm”.